tatsuyafujisaki/kotlin-sorting-algorithms/README.md

 * Choose the median as a pivot.

 # Quicksort vs. Merge sort vs. Heapsort
-Quicksort and heapsort are single words but merge sort is not.

 Name|Strengths|Weaknesses
 ---|---|---
 Quicksort|* Fast<br>* Parallelizable because it is a divide-and-conquer algorithm|* Slow worst-case<br>* Not stable